 \subsection{Related Work}

 The \textsc{Set Cover} is a cornerstone problem in the combinatorial optimization.
 Vazirani uses it as a prime example of use of various techniques in approximation algorithms in his book \cite{vazirani2001approximation}.
 The greedy algorithm for this problem achieves an $H_n$-approximation guarantee, where $H_n$ is the $n$-th harmonic number, and this is tight under the assumption that $P\neq NP$~\cite{AnalyticalApproachToParallelRepetition}.
-If each element belongs to at most $f$ sets, then there exists a layering algorithm which achieves $f$-approximation.
-The related problem called \textsc{Maximum Coverage} is to cover maximum number elements with a given budget.
-The greedy algorithm for this problem achieves a $\br{1-1/e}$-approximation guarantee, and this is best possible as well (under $P\neq NP$ ) \cite{TheBudgetedMaximumCoverageProblem}.
-Among important generalizations of this problem belongs the \textsc{Submodular Optimization}, which is to maximize a submodular function under certain constraints.
-Multiple variants of this problem have been studied starting with the seminal work of Nemhauser et al. \cite{AnAnalysisofApproximationsForMaximizingSubmodularSetFunctionsI}.
+If each element belongs to at most $f$ sets, then there exists a layering algorithm which achieves an $f$-approximation.
+The related problem called \textsc{Maximum Coverage} (\textsc{MC}) is to cover maximum number of elements using a given budget.
+The greedy algorithm for this problem achieves an $\frac{e}{e-1}$-approximation guarantee, and this is best possible as well (under $P\neq NP$ ) \cite{TheBudgetedMaximumCoverageProblem}.
+Among important generalizations of \textsc{MC} belongs the \textsc{Submodular Optimization}, which is to maximize a submodular function under certain constraints.
+Multiple variants of this setup have been studied starting with the work of Nemhauser et al. \cite{AnAnalysisofApproximationsForMaximizingSubmodularSetFunctionsI}.